-HCDD requires MWSBE participation for all federally funded contracts (CDBG, HOME, SPG, SEC 108, EDI, NSP), per 2 CFR 200.321.
-The City of Houston also requires 34% MWSBE participation goal of the amount of the award for all Non-federally funded projects (TIRZ, Bond, General funds) in excess of \$1,000,000.00.
+HCDD requires MWSBE participation for all federally funded contracts (CDBG, HOME, SPG, SEC 108, EDI, NSP).
+The City of Houston also requires 34% MWSBE participation goal of the amount of the award for all Non-federally funded projects (TIRZ, Bond, General funds) in access of \$1,000,000.00.